mikelou1/mixed-precision-summation/README.md

 - `s.py`, the solver implementing `solve(n, values)`
 - `judge.cpp`, IEEE 754 simulator that evaluates a blueprint and returns its score
-- `gen.py`, deterministic generator for the 100 benchmark cases
+- `gen.py`, deterministic generator for the 100 benchmark cases at seed $667{,}676{,}767$
 - `g.py`, multi-process grader that runs the solver against all cases and reports the total

 The only requirements are Python 3 and a C++17 compiler.
 No third-party packages are needed; everything uses the standard library.
+The seed is hardcoded in `gen.py`; all scores reported in this writeup were measured against the cases it produces.

 To produce the benchmark and grade the solver: